Skip to main content

 When the next freeze warning hits, you’ll appreciate the power of this gas-powered snow blower’s 252cc overhead valve engine.
 Designed to clear large 15 - 20 car driveways, this has more than enough power for most properties.

-The SnowMaster uses a self-propelling system that will match your pace as you push it, as well as an easy turn system, helping you clear more space without exhausting yourself.
+The SnowMaster uses a self-propelling system that matches your pace as you push it, along with an easy-turn system, helping you clear more space without exhausting yourself.

 Toro’s warranty guarantees the snow blower for three years, with individual parts like its chute guaranteed for life.

-With an average owner score of 4.5 and 4.4 out of 5 across retailers like Home Depot and Acme Tools respectively, this maneuverable and powerful snow blower is a safe pick for those that are ready to invest for the long term.
+With an average owner score of 4.5 and 4.4 out of 5 across retailers like Home Depot and Acme Tools, respectively, this maneuverable and powerful snow blower is a safe pick for those who are ready to invest for the long term.

 Pros